-I combine field, theoretical, and experimental approaches to the field of sediment transport, hydrodynamics, and computational hydro-sediment-acoustics and optics.
-Much of this work involves developing remote sensing platforms, instruments and numerical techniques to better understand the dynamics of modern aquatic sedimentary systems.
+I work mostly in aquatic (freshwater and marine) systems, combining field, theoretical, and experimental approaches to the field of sediment transport, hydrodynamics, and computational eco-hydro-sediment acoustics and optics.
 This understanding is applied to developing systems for monitoring river and coastal water and sediment, in order to address problems in river and coastal engineering and management, including hazards (floods, storms, tsunami, and landslides), river and sedimentation engineering, dam and reservoir management, water resources and wastewater management, treatment of contaminated sediments, engineering problems in ports and harbors, river restoration, beach nourishment, dredging activities, and renewable hydro-power projects.

 I develop instrumentation, computational and analytical tools which allow measurements of sediment at unprecedented scales and resolutions.
 In the coming years, methods for measuring the reflectance and scattering of sound (and light) to remotely characterize terrestrial and underwater surfaces and infer sediment properties will continue to mature.
 I have pioneered the field of acoustic bed-sediment characterization as applied to the management of large regulated rivers in the United States, including the Green and Yampa Rivers in Dinosaur National Monument, CO, the Green and Colorado Rivers in Canyon National Park, UT, and the Colorado River in Grand Canyon, AZ.
 This work is being applied to sandbar and native fish restoration efforts, as well as understand the controls on sediment transport and export from critical reaches of river.